hanjingo/doc/NOTE/SOFTWARE_ENGINEERING/chapter23.md

 Effort = A \times Size^{B} \times M
 $$

-- $A$ is a constant factor which depends on local organizational practices and the type of software that is developed.
+- $A$ is a constant factor that depends on local organizational practices and the type of software that is developed.
 - $Size$ may be either an assessment of the code size of the software or a functionality estimate expressed in function or application points.
 - The value of exponent $B$ usually lies between 1 and 1.5.
 - $M$ is a multiplier made by combining process, product, and development attributes, such as the dependability requirements for the software and the experience of the development team.